UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_06.md

 **Step 2.
 Refresh any open files that had changes pulled down.**

-Once the files are successfully pulled from GitHub, you need to click “Dismiss” on the dialog box before you keep working.
-It is also important that you refresh or reopen any files that had changes pulled down from GitHub.
+Once the files are successfully pulled from GitHub, it is important that you refresh or reopen any files that had changes pulled down from GitHub.
 If you don't,
 JupyterLab will keep displaying the old version of the file